Beyond Compatibility: What Truly Sustains Love and Psychological Well-Being

 Facing Problems Creates Freedom: How Anxiety Can Work With Us

-In therapy, individuals often focus on several key areas to foster personal growth and empowerment:
+In therapy, individuals often concentrate on multiple important areas to promote self-improvement and empowerment:

 - Aligning thoughts and emotions